compliance-framework/api/docs/forgot-password-flow.md

 2. Call `POST /auth/forgot-password`
 3. Show success message regardless of result
 4. When user clicks email link, extract token from URL query parameter
-5. Show password reset form with token and email fields
+5. Show password reset form with the token pre-filled (no email input needed)
-6. Call `POST /auth/password-reset` with new password
+6. Call `POST /auth/password-reset` with the token and new password
 7. Redirect to login on success

 ### Example URL Format